hpware/adguard-block-list/README.md

 10. It will give you two paths, copy these and paste into the dashboard
 11. And Sucess!
 <br>NOTE: If there is any errors, ignore and go back to disable the encryption if needed.

+If you think that this documentation is not right or compelete?
+You can open a Github Issue or Email [issues+adgdocs@yuanhau.com](mailto:issues+adgdocs@yuanhau.com)